 If a safeguarding keyword is triggered and reviewed as a false alarm, a 'false alarm' note can be added allowing the reviewer to provide more details as to why they deem it a false alarm.
 It may also help other staff understand why is has been marked as a false alarm and helps demonstrate the keyword has been reviewed fully.

 - Activity Monitoring

 NetSupport DNA now provides a single time-based summary of all activity by a specific user, PC or department.
-Presented in a chronological view, it shows technicians what time the logon session began and ended, as well as exactly what applications were used and when, internet usage and any triggered safeguarding keywords – over a set time period.
+Presented in a chronological view, it shows technicians what time the logon session began and ended, as well as exactly what applications were used and when, internet usage and any triggered keywords – over a set time period.
 This time-saving feature means that technicians now don’t have to look at each area separately and can instead see the full picture of activity, at a glance in one location.
-For example, if there was a specific safeguarding event, a technician or safeguarding lead could review exactly what took place before and after the incident occurred.
+For example, if there was a specific internet safety event, a technician or internet safety lead could review exactly what took place before and after the incident occurred.

 To provide maximum flexibility and to help save time, NetSupport DNA allows you to create multiple profiles for different groups of devices or users (i.e. year group or department level), each with its specific component settings.
 This means dedicated settings (such as internet access) can be applied to specific year groups, allowing the schools to implement age-appropriate monitoring and restrictions.